yusufcodes/react-study/README.md

 #### Method 2: Use a Higher Order Component

-A high order component is one that wraps around another one.
+A higher order component is one that wraps around another one.
 We can essentially wrap all of our adjacent elements inside of an 'empty' high order component, to fulfil the JavaScript requirement that is: a function must return only one thing.

-The hoc looks like this:
+The HOC looks like this:

 ```js
 // Outputs whatever is passed into the this component